 For full functionality of this site it is necessary to enable JavaScript.
 Here are the instructions how to enable JavaScript in your web browser.

-Works (?)
-Thomas Girtin after Unknown Artist
+Works Unknown Artist

 Unidentified Monastic Ruins next to a River

-Primary Image: TG0254: (?)
-Thomas Girtin (1775–1802), after an Unknown Artist, Unidentified Monastic Ruins next to a River, 1792–93, watercolour on paper, 22.9 × 33.7 cm, 9 × 13 ¼ in.
+Primary Image: TG0254: Unknown Artist, Unidentified Monastic Ruins next to a River, 1797–1800, watercolour on laid paper, 22.9 × 33.7 cm, 9 × 13 ¼ in.
 Private Collection.

-Photo courtesy of Colnaghi's (All Rights Reserved)
+Photo courtesy of Bellmans (All Rights Reserved)

 Description